msqiu/Geomatics-Engineering/Transport Telematics/Transport Telematics.md

     * Position of less accuracy - Lots of devices have to be tracked and evaluated
     * Derivation of traffic information from measured mean velocities (similar to FCD)
     * Advantage: No additional infrastructure needed

+#### External acquisition methods

+Monitoring of traffic situation out of an aircraft or satellite